codeidoscope/challenges/tic-tac-toe/README.md

 are instantiated.
 This is because of the mutability and ownership constraints set by Rust.
 It is a shift to think about these concepts while coding, and ten days has not been long enough for me to master them.

+- Although there are no integration tests or I/O tests, these cases were manually tested.
+These tests tend to be time-consuming when you don't have the best knowledge of the language, and I favoured delivering a program that is unit-tested and has most of the feature requested than an even more incomplete program.